Bry10022/Lentariso/README.md

 # What is the Lentariso font?
 Lentariso is an angular sans-serif font that supports a majority of Latin, Greek, and Cyrillic languages, along with other scripts such as Armenian, Lisu, Gothic, as well as many symbols that have appeared in character sets for retro computers of the 1980's and 1990's.

+# How do I download the Lentariso font?
+I don't see any download button.
+It's simple.
+Just click the green Code button, then click on Download ZIP.
+The fonts are located in the TTFs folder.
+If you cannot access the Download ZIP button for whatever reason, then type https://github.com/Bry10022/Lentariso/archive/refs/heads/main.zip in your browser's URL bar.

 # Private Use Area
 ## Seven Segment Display Characters
 These characters represent the Seven Segment Displays that were used in devices of the 70's to 00's to display numbers and some letters to form words needed by those devices.
 Even with the advent of modern technology and encodings, they are still used in some modern devices due to the low cost.
 These characters are encoded starting at U+E000, with punctuation at U+E080.